Health Curriculum

 Four underlying and interdependent concepts are at the heart of this learning area:

-Hauora– a Māori philosophy of well-being that includes the dimensions taha wairua, taha hinengaro, taha tinana, and taha whānau, each one influencing and supporting the others.
+Hauora – a Māori philosophy of well-being that includes the dimensions taha wairua (spiritual health), taha hinengaro (mental health), taha tinana (physical health), and taha whānau (family health).
+Each one influencing and supporting the others based on Te Whare Tapa Wha.

 Attitudes and values – a positive, responsible attitude on the part of students to their own well-being; respect, care, and concern for other people and the environment; and a sense of social justice.